stevenMouret/web-accessibility-guidelines/_doc/criteria/frames/relevant-frame-title.md

 **Users mainly impacted:** Blind

 ### Explanation

+When you embed content from other websites via iframes, you must implement a title attribute on these frames that identify the content.

 You must give them sufficient information so that they know what types of content they will find there.